zhangzhhcb/RVFamSq/README.md

-1.To install the RVFamSq package using the following command: install.packages('path/to/RVFamSq_0.1.0.tar.gz', repos = NULL) The RVFamSq_0.1.0.tar.gz is the source files that can be downloaded from .
+1.To install the RVFamSq package using the following command: install.packages('path/to/RVFamSq_0.1.0.tar.gz', repos = NULL) The RVFamSq_0.1.0.tar.gz is the source files that can be downloaded from https://github.com/zhangzhhcb/RVFamSq/tree/master.

-2.
-FFBSKAT uses several R-packages that can be downloaded and installed automatically from CRAN repositories.
-To install them, please use: install.packages(c('GenABEL', 'CompQuadForm', 'survey', 'foreach', 'doSNOW', 'SKAT'))
+2. The depent R-packages used in RVFamSq can be downloaded and installed automatically from CRAN repositories using: install.packages(c('bbmle', 'mvtnorm', 'rlist'))